HafizAwaiskhan/Notes-App-Flutter/README.md

-# notes_app_flutter
+# Flutter-Multi-apps

-A new Flutter project in which we are going to have a notes app.
+A new Flutter project in which we are going to have multiple apps to clear flutter concepts.

 ## Getting Started